 Muscle Soreness is Rare with Band Training

-Muscle soreness is a bi-product of overloading the eccentric, lengthening phase of a strength training movement, especially as it relates to the final 30% of the movement.
-It is at this point in the exercise where the muscles are being forced to contract, lengthen and slow down momentum simultaneously.
+Muscle soreness is a bi-product of overloading the eccentric or lengthening phase of a strength training movement, especially as it relates to the final 30% of the movement.
+Examples would be the lowering down with weight during a squat, bench press or shoulder press.
+It is during this phase of the exercise where the muscles are being forced to contract, lengthen and slow down (or control) momentum simultaneously.
+Having to do all 3 of these at one time puts a lot of stain the muscle fibers as well as a lot of force onto the surrounding joints.

-This is referred to as the eccentric phase of movement and it’s what creates a tremendous amount of muscle and joint exercise induced trauma that leads to why you are stiff and sore the day or 2 after a workout.
+Even though this is expected, it’s what creates a tremendous amount of muscle and joint exercise induced trauma that leads to why you are stiff and sore the day or 2 after a workout.

 During the eccentric phase of movement, muscle and joint trauma occurs which leads to soreness.

-Training with bands (vs. weights) and specifically training with an Ascending Resistance, does not create as much tension during this eccentric phase.
-This, in turn, decreases the amount of muscle and joint trauma and subsequent soreness you experience the next day.
+Training with bands (vs. weights) and specifically training with an Ascending Resistance (vs. a free weight constant resistance), does not create as much tension during this eccentric phase.
+This, in turn, decreases the amount of muscle – joint trauma and subsequent soreness you experience the next day.
 However, bands still create a resistance that allows you to work hard, build muscle and get stronger.

 Let me share some examples of where this “eccentric phase” is created with traditional strength training exercises: